GDPR Privacy Notice - Greeka.com

 GREEKA uses personal data to:

-- Provide its Travel Services and fulfill its obligations to travellers or companies representing the travellers (e.g. complete and administer travel reservations, assist in managing the travel, provide reporting, provide notices about your account and the Services, inform you of updates to our websites and applications and other changes to our products or Services).
+- Provide its Travel Services and fulfill its obligations to travelers or companies representing the travelers (e.g. complete and administer travel reservations, assist in managing the travel, provide reporting, provide notices about your account and the Services, inform you of updates to our websites and applications and other changes to our products or Services).

 - Communicate with you, for instance by email, post, and phone or via GREEKA’s websites and to provide you with customer service.